willdurand/container-registry-proxy/README.md

 - `HOST`: optional - the proxy address (default: `127.0.0.1`)
 - `PORT`: optional - the proxy port (default: `10000`)
 - `UPSTREAM_URL`: optional - the URL of the upstream container registry (default: `https://ghcr.io`)
+- `GITHUB_PACKAGES_OWNER`: optional - the name of a packages owner (GitHub username).
+Useful to retrieve packages from a user that isn't the user authenticated with the `GITHUB_TOKEN`

 ## Quick start